macs30123-s23/final-project-pornhub-scholars/README.md

 This scraper allowed us to scrape and store a large number of comments that we likely wouldn't have been able to scrape in a reasonable time frame on our local machines.
 We recognize that the more comments we have, the more likely it is that we have a dataset that accurately represents the comments that product consumer we will be able to get a dataset that represents the way that content consumers of pornographic material are reacting to female sex workers online.

+EDIT THIS PART: "So we can say, we had this issue with connections, that we sort of got around by limiting lambda functions, which just trades the issue for speed.
+We increased the memory capacity of the RDB to a T3.medium and increased max connections to 600 which allows to max out the 50 lambda limit and increase data gathering input."

 Code for the Scraper can be found HERE

 #### Data Exploration